-- Review the data purging options.
+- Review the data retention options.

 As SQL Monitor collects monitoring data from your servers, the size of the SQL Monitor Data Repository will increase.
 You can adjust how much historical data SQL Monitor stores in this database, to manage its size and ensure that you don't run out of disk space.

-See Purging SQL Monitor data.
+See SQL Monitor data retention policy.